 This is a good question, and one I see with no clear answer, no “yes or no”.
-I think it depends on the individuals involved and what’s at stake:
+The answer depends on the individuals involved and what’s at stake:

 Let’s look at the popular arguments:

 - If you work for free you’ll have a hard time charging people later because you’ve built a following of “freebie seekers”

 - It’s a great way to build a following, gain experience and build a portfolio

 - Giving your music away for free dilutes the market

 All are true, but again, depends on the circumstances at hand.

 I’m not looking to throw fire on a never-ending debate, I’m just sharing my experience in hopes of helping others who may be in the same boat.